priyaaank/roadtripp/_trips/leh-ladakh-adventure.md

       - image: "/assets/images/day9-chandigarh-softies.jpg"
         caption: "The taste of actual softies was a bit underwhelming"
     accommodation:
-      name: "gamur Khar Banjara"
+      name: "Gemoor Khar Banjara"
-      notes: "Nice property nesteld in nature.
-Rooms were cozy and food was good.
-Most of all "
+      notes: "Beautiful property, nesteld in nature.
+Rooms were cozy with electric blankets, beautiful views and food was good.
+Amazing service by the staff"

   - day: 11
     title: "Title"